Shaping a flexible workforce for the future

 It is important to ensure you focus on and measure the metrics that matter

-“When looking into the structural set up of businesses there is no doubt that flexibility will be critical for the future.
-Empowering colleagues with systems that provide appropriate outcomes for customers on the first contact, be that digital, online or on the phone.
-Focus on and measure the metrics that matter, don’t get hung up on hygiene factors.
+“When looking into the structural set-up of businesses there is no doubt that flexibility will be critical for the future.
+Empowering colleagues with systems that provide appropriate outcomes for customers on the first contact, be that digital or on the phone.
+Focus on and measure the metrics that matter; don’t get hung up on hygiene factors.

 Review of global spread to ensure a more robust business continuity plan

-We need to remember that the challenges offshore centres face is no different to UK in house operations.
-Many have rapidly dispersed teams from site and created new solutions to facilitate homeworking.
+We need to remember that the challenges offshore centres face is no different to UK in-house operations.
+Many have rapidly dispersed teams from the site and created new solutions to facilitate homeworking.

 The key opportunity here will be in designing a flexible workforce structure for the future.
-This could be a new or more permanent home working solution, or re-designing the shape of in-house.
+This could be a new or more permanent homeworking solution or re-designing the shape of the in-house function.
 Providing ownership or doubling down into a deeper partnership allows a more global recovery.
-The heart of every transformation needs to have an agile approach to the changing demands of customers.
-A strong vision of the colleague role working alongside digital first contact solutions.”
+The heart of every transformation needs to have an agile approach to the changing demands of customers: a strong vision of the colleague’s role working alongside digital-first contact solutions.”